jcbwlkr/jcbwlkr.github.io/content/blog/taming-tmux-find-one-process-among-many-windows.md

 there is a lot of escaping going on because it's a script within a script within a string... but if we split it up it's not hard to follow.

-First our key binding runs the tmux command `command-prompt` with two
+First, our key binding runs the tmux command `command-prompt` with two
-arguments: the prompt to display to the user and the tmux command to run.
+arguments: the prompt to display to the user, and the tmux command to run.
 That command is `run-shell` and the argument we pass to that is the shell script.

 The script first runs `ps eww %%`.
-The `%%` gets replaced with whatever you typed in the command prompt so in our example it becomes `ps eww 79121`.
-Now `ps` is a tool that inspects the process list for information.
-The flag `e` causes it to include the environment variables that were present when the process launched and the flags `ww` improve the formatting a bit (and help for parsing on ubuntu).
+The `%%` gets replaced with whatever you typed in the command prompt.
+In our example it becomes `ps eww 79121`. `ps` is a tool that inspects the process list for information.
+The flag `e` causes it to include the environment variables that were present when the process launched, and the flags `ww` improve the formatting a bit (and help for parsing on ubuntu).
 The `ps` tool accepts different flags and in different styles; this is the BSD format which works on a Mac and seems to be supported by most Linux distros as well.
 Providing the pid as an argument limits the output to just the process we care about.
-That command gives output that looks like this (abbreviated a bit for this post)
+That command gives output that looks like this (abbreviated a bit for this post):

 ```none
   PID   TT  STAT      TIME COMMAND